-These condensed consolidated interim financial statements have been prepared on a historical cost basis, except for financial instruments classified at fair value through profit or loss, which are stated at their fair value.
+These condensed consolidated interim financial statements have been prepared on a historical cost basis, except for certain financial instruments measured at fair value.
 In addition, these financial statements have been prepared using the accrual basis of accounting except for cash flow information.